nicolashainaux/symbols-tree-nav/README.md

 Symbols Tree View for Atom.io, just like taglist or tagbar for VIM.

-tag-generator.coffee comes from http://github.com/atom/symbols-view
+tag-generator.coffee comes from [atom/symbols-view](http://github.com/atom/symbols-view).

 **Caution** If you want to try symbols-tree-nav, you must first disable symbols-tree-view, then install symbols-tree-nav.
 These two packages should not ne enabled in the same time (they use the same key bindings for instance...).
 When you want to get back to symbols-tree-view, just disable (or uninstall) symbols-tree-nav and then enable symbols-tree-view again.

-**Disclaimer** This is a fork from https://atom.io/packages/symbols-tree-view.
+**Disclaimer** This is a fork from [symbols-tree-view](https://atom.io/packages/symbols-tree-view).
 I am not the original author. symbols-tree-nav only offers some more options, but be warned I am no coffee script expert, so they may be experimental!
 At least, I use this package and it works at home.
 PR are welcome!
 Also, new contributors are welcome.

 Whenever possible, I'll create a PR on symbols-tree-view to propose a new feature that is included in symbols-tree-nav.

-Another fork, without any extra options, but fixes for deprecations warnings, is available at https://atom.io/packages/symbols-tree-view-fix.
+[symbols-tree-view-fix](https://atom.io/packages/symbols-tree-view-fix) is another fork, without any extra options, but fixes for deprecations warnings.

 ## Extra Settings
 The ones that are not in symbols-tree-view: